Argyll_Printer_Profiler Scripts — User Guide

 - Create new or overwrite existing profile

-- Install profile into local profile folder
+- Install profile into specified profile folder

-4. Create profile from existing .ti3
+4. Create printer profile from an existing measurement file

 - Skip measurement

-- Direct ICC generation in selected folder
+- Direct ICC/ICM generation in selected folder or create new profile folder

 - Sanity check

-- Install profile into local profile folder
+- Install profile into specified profile folder

-5. Perform sanity check only
+5. Perform sanity check on existing profile

 - Runs

-profcheckon existing.ti3+.icc - File created is named:
+profcheckon existing.ti3+.icc or icm - File created is named:

-profile name + _sanity_check.txt - If run several times, results are appended into same file.
+- If run several times, results in existing file are overwritten.

 6. Change setup parameters